How do I book an appointment?

 It is available 24 hours a day, 7 days a week.
 Call 01472 256256 for Single Point of Access or NHS 111.
 You can also visit NHS 111 online, by using the button below.

 It is requested that patients only ask for a home visit if it is impossible for them to come into surgery.
-All requests should be made by 9am and these will be assessed by our clinical team.
+All requests should be made by as early as possible and these will be assessed by our clinical team.
 It is usually quicker and safer for you to be seen at the surgery, although we appreciate that this can sometimes be difficult for some.

 Much better to use and feel more comfortable being able to put something in writing and then it being picked up when the service is open.
 It’s hard to talk about mental health to the receptionist and the doctor so just being able to write your request has made me feel I could contact the doctor sooner rather than waiting.